by Eric Meier

 It can be tough to discern the differences between the maples, and there are a number of subtle differences that may not be reliable enough on their own to distinguish the two types, but they still serve as indicators that can help point toward an identification:

 Ferrous sulfate, sometimes called iron sulfate, may be obtained locally through chemical supply stores, but it is typically only sold in bulk quantities, making such a small project prohibitively expensive.
-However, some online retailers like ebay or Amazon have the chemical for sale in much smaller quantities, (it is also sometimes sold under the name “Copperas” of the brand “Hi-Yield”).
+However, some online retailers like Amazon have the chemical for sale in much smaller quantities.

 While some sources recommend a “saturated” solution of ferrous sulfate, this is usually needless—even very small quantities of ferrous sulfate mixed in water are enough to give pronounced reactions.
 If a completely saturated solution of ferrous sulfate is applied to the wood surface and allowed to dry, a layer of pale crystallized material will be deposited, obscuring the color results on the wood surface beneath.
 A good intermediate solution of ferrous sulfate is given below.